ZooBeasts/cWGAN-GP_Inverse_Design_Disordered_Waveguide_Nanophotonics/README.md

 https://opg.optica.org/oe/fulltext.cfm?uri=oe-12-5-823&id=79198

 Traditional inverse design waveguides use all kinds of optimization techniques, such as PSO, GA.
-However, these methods are all very time conmusing.
+However, these methods are all very time-consuming.

 Therefore, Data-driven Machine learning is introduced.
 A Wasserstein generative adversarial network (WGAN-gp) is used for inverse design random waveguide, and CNN is used for forward prediction.
 ## GAN: